 - Sheepskin covers (pilot/co-pilot only at this time) keep you cool during the summer and warm in wintertime because of the breathing properties of the wool’s hollow fibers.
 They are comfortable because they provide a soft, comfortable cushion of air that acts as a temperature insulator.
 You will not have to worry about sitting on a “hot seat” in summer.
 During cold winter months, sheepskin seat covers are perfect for giving you that extra added comfort and warmth.

-- Heatshield reflectors (one large one for the pilot canopy, and two smaller ones for the rear side windows) are in the plane for those days when the sun can quickly turn a plane into a sauna, and also help protect the cockpit interior from long-term heat and UV damage like dashboard cracks, seat cover discoloration or shrinking leather parts.
+- Heatshield reflectors (one large one for the front canopy, and two smaller ones for the rear side windows) are in the plane help keep the cockpit from turning into a sauna, and also to protect the cockpit interior from long-term heat and UV damage like dashboard cracks, seat cover discoloration or shrinking leather parts.

 - A cargo net can be installed if needed.
-When not in use it should be folded inside a plastic bag and stored either in the box containing the chocks and tie-down straps or in the floor compartment just behind the back passenger seats (the one that also contains the first aid kit).
+When not in use it should be in the floor compartment just behind the back passenger seats where you will also find the first aid kit.